MicrosoftDocs/m365copilot-docs/docs/build-api-plugins-existing-api.md

 ### [Kiota](#tab/kiota)

-1. [Install Kiota](/openapi/kiota/install) if it isn't already installed.

-1. Open your command-line interface (CLI) in the root of the Budget Tracker sample.

-1. Create the plugin by using the following command.

-    ```bash
-    kiota plugin add --openapi ./openapi/openapi.yml --plugin-name "Budget Tracker" --type APIPlugin --output ./plugin
-    ```

-Once you complete these steps, Kiota generates the required files for the plugin in the **./plugin** folder.

-> [!NOTE]
-> The Budget Tracker sample already contains icon files (**color.png** and **outline.png**) in the **./plugin** folder.
-For your own plugin, see [Teams app manifest reference](/microsoftteams/platform/resources/schema/manifest-schema#icons) for guidelines on generating icons.

-#### Add authentication details
+Start by registering an OAuth client in the Teams apps developer portal to get a client registration ID.
+Then use the client registration ID to create the plugin with the appropriate authentication details.

+#### Register an OAuth client

-For this step, you need the following values from client ID and client secret for your **Budget Tracker Plugin** app registration you created when [configuring the Budget Tracker sample](https://github.com/microsoftgraph/msgraph-sample-copilot-plugin#configure-the-sample).
+For this step, you need the following values for your **Budget Tracker Plugin** you created when [configuring the Budget Tracker sample](https://github.com/microsoftgraph/msgraph-sample-copilot-plugin#configure-the-sample).

 - Tenant ID, client ID, and client secret from your **Budget Tracker Plugin** app registration
 - API scope from your **Budget Tracker Service** app registration